jpaulm/javafbp-websockets/README.md

 Prerequisites
 ---

-This project requires JavaFBP to be installed - see https://github.com/jpaulm/javafbp .
+This project requires JavaFBP and Java-WebSocket to execute.
+Recent jar files for these projects are provided in the `lib` directory.

-It also requires Gradle for building (tested with version 2.0).
+It also requires Gradle for (re)building (tested with version 2.0).
 You can download the corresponding package from the following URL: http://www.gradle.org

 Eclipse IDE Integration
 ---